 The unaudited preliminary pro forma financial information below gives effect to this acquisition as if it had occurred at the beginning of fiscal 2021, or December 29, 2020.
-The preliminary pro forma financial information presented includes the effects of adjustments related to the amortization of acquired identifiable intangible assets and other non-recurring transactions costs directly associated with the acquisition such as legal, accounting and banking fees.
-The Company will include the full pro forma financial information and historical financial statements of Telephonics as required by SEC rules by filing an amendment to its Current Report on Form 8-K dated June 27, 2022.
+The preliminary pro forma financial information presented includes the effects of adjustments related to the amortization of acquired identifiable intangible assets and decrease in inventory markup, depreciation of acquired fixed assets, and other non-recurring transactions costs directly associated with the acquisition such as legal, accounting and banking fees.